 There is a clear distinction between deleting data and archiving.
-GDPR demands that data is not kept for longer than necessary, and this implies deletion, i.e. the destruction of the data.
+The UK GDPR demands that data is not kept for longer than necessary and this implies deletion and the destruction of the data.

-Archiving on the other hand does not destroy data, it simply removes it from a 'live' system to an alternative storage area (either electronic, e.g. a CD, or actual, e.g. a basement room).
+Archiving on the other hand does not destroy data, it simply removes it from a 'live' system to an alternative storage area (either electronic, or actual).

-Under GDPR there is a new explicit concept of archiving purposes in the public interest to support transparency and legal accountability; archiving needs to secure the permanent availability of evidence and information for a wide range of current and future purposes to enable:
+Under UK GDPR there is a new explicit concept of archiving purposes in the 'public interest' to support transparency and legal accountability.
+Archiving needs to secure the permanent availability of evidence and information for a wide range of current and future purposes to enable:

-- research and investigation including academic, historical or genealogical research; - long-term accountability, such as public enquiries and other official investigations; - the discovery and availability of personal, community and corporate identity, memory and history;

-- the establishment and maintenance of rights and obligations of precedent decisions; - enabling educational use.
+- research and investigation including academic, historical or genealogical; - long-term accountability, such as public enquiries and other official investigations; - the discovery and availability of personal, community and corporate identity, memory and history; - the establishment and maintenance of rights and obligations of precedent decisions; - educational use.